sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 Image
     A bundle of files that you use to create or rebuild a server.
 There are pre-defined images, but you can also create your own custom images from servers that you've launched.

-    * A **standard image** is one that Rackspace supplies for your service level, or that is provided specifically for RackConnect customers, and that hasn't yet reached its end-of-life.
+* A **standard image** is a Rackspace provided image, like *Fedora 20 (Heisenbug) (PVHVM)*

 * A **nonstandard image** is one that is imported or exported, end-of-life, shared, not standard for your account service level, or not included in the subset of images provided for RackConnect customers.

 Image Member
     A user who has been granted access to an image, identified by Rackspace account number.